shidhincr/LookAround/README.md

 - Yeoman ( Optional now )

-**Update** : *I couldn't set up the tests using karma due to time constraits.
+**Update** : *I couldn't set up the tests using karma due to time constraints.
 That's the next item in my TODO list.*

 Demo
 ====